-- 15 There are several proposed methods of AR detection, most of which are based on thresholds of integrated water vapor (IWV) and/or integrated water vapor flux (IVT) IVT, shape criteria, and from satellite or reanalysis data (e.g. Ralph et al., 2004; Bao et al., 2006; Lavers et al., 2011; Dettinger, 2011; Lavers et al., 2012; Nayak et al., 2014; Ramos et al., 2015; Eiras-Barca et al., 2016; Brands et al., 2016).
-Guan and Waliser (2015) have developed a global detection method using filters of intensity, direction, geometry and coherence of the structures.
-More recently, Eiras-Barca et al. (2016) proposed a combined IVT and - IWV variable-threshold detection algorithm, which operates both in summer and winter months.
-These objective detection 20 criteria have shown that AR structures of IWV and IVT can extend from the tropics and subtropics into the mid latitudes; however, they do not provide information about the source and sink regions of the AR water vapor.
+There are several proposed methods of AR detection, most of which are based on thresholds of integrated water vapor (IWV) and/or IVT, shape criteria, and from satellite or reanalysis data (e.g. Ralph et al., 2004; Bao et al., 2006; Lavers et al., 2011;

+- 15 Dettinger, 2011; Lavers et al., 2012; Nayak et al., 2014; Ramos et al., 2015; Eiras-Barca et al., 2016; Brands et al., 2016).
+Guan and Waliser (2015) developed a global detection method using filters of intensity, direction, geometry and coherence of the structures.
+More recently, Eiras-Barca et al. (2016) proposed a combined IVT and IWV variable-threshold detection algorithm, which operates both in summer and winter months.
+These objective detection criteria have shown that AR structures of IWV and IVT can extend from the tropics into mid latitudes; however, they do not provide information about the source and sink - 20 regions of AR water vapor.
-Tropical moisture exports (TME) have been identified as a primary source of moisture for ARs in Europe and the United States West Coast (Dettinger et al., 2015).
-AR structures link remote sources of moisture from the tropics to mid-

-25 latitudes through long corridors of advection (e.g. Knippertz and Wernli, 2010; Sodemann and Stohl, 2013; Knippertz et al., 2013; Ryoo et al., 2015; Ramos et al., 2015).
+Tropical moisture exports have been identified as a primary source of moisture for ARs in Europe and the United States West Coast (Dettinger et al., 2015).
+AR structures link remote sources of moisture from the tropics to mid-latitudes through long corridors of advection (e.g. Knippertz and Wernli, 2010; Sodemann and Stohl, 2013; Knippertz et al., 2013; Ryoo et al., 2015; Ramos et al., 2015).
 These studies have primarily used backward Lagrangian tools to evaluate the source-sink regions.

-However, moisture from mid-latitudes (local sources) has also been identified as an important source of water vapor convergence in AR events (Dettinger et al., 2015).
-(LOCATION OF THE PARAGRAPHS CHANGED)Ramos et al. (2016) used the FLEXible PARTicle dispersion lagrangian model (FLEXPART) to show that both tropical and local sources of moisture are present in AR landfall events for different European latitudes.
+25 However, moisture from mid-latitudes (local sources) has also been identified as an important source of water vapor convergence in AR events (Dettinger et al., 2015).
+Ramos et al. (2016) used the FLEXible PARTicle dispersion lagrangian model (FLEXPART) to show that both tropical and local sources of moisture are present in AR landfall events for different European latitudes.

-While the idea that both local and remote sources contribute to ARs is extended, sSome authors argue that local sources are primarily responsible for the high water vapor content within the AR-core (Bao et al., 2006; Cordeira et al., 2013; Dacre et al., 2014).
+Some authors argue that local sources are primarily responsible for the high water vapor content within the AR-core (Bao et al., 2006; Cordeira et al., 2013; Dacre et al., 2014).
 By calculating the water vapor budget of 200 extratropical cyclones, Dacre et al. (2014) conclude that tropical moisture reaching the extratopics is only contributing to mid-level moisture, above the boundary layer.
-UnderFollowing this perspective, ARs can be thought as the footprints left behind the cyclone pathway, and not as a conduit for meridional transport 35 of water vapor and latent heat.
+Following this perspective, ARs can be thought as the footprints left behind the cyclone pathway, and not as a conduit for meridional transport of water vapor and latent heat.
 One possible explanation for the lack of agreement may be the sensitivity to the physics and parametrization schemes used in the latter analysis (Brands et al., 2016).
-The current Understanding is that TMEs can provide a significant amount of moisture to ARs.
+The current understanding is that tropical moisture exports can provide a significant amount of moisture to ARs.
 Most of them also incorporate midlatitude sources of vapor along their path (Dettinger et al., 2015).